 If you do not want or feel you need an emergency room visit, but are worried about sexually transmitted infections or pregnancy, emergency contraception and/or STI treatment is available at several health care providers including Wardenburg Sexual and Reproductive Health located on campus, Planned Parenthood, and Boulder Valley Women's Health Clinic.
 Despite the name, Boulder Valley Women’s Health Clinic does serve people of all genders and has a sliding fee scale.

-You can learn more about evidence collection by contacting OVA or Moving to End Sexual Assault (MESA).
-Advocates are available to meet you at the hospital to offer support and information.
+You can learn more about evidence collection by contacting CU OVA or Moving to End Sexual Assault (MESA).
+Advocates are often available to meet you at the hospital to offer support and information.
 You can have a medical forensic exam done even if you do not know whether or not you want to report this to the police.
 If you think there is a possibility that you will decide to report this to the police at a later date, it is best to get the exam done as early as possible.

 Evidence collection is done at Boulder Community Health by trained Sexual Assault Nurse Examiners (SANE).
-Even though it’s common to want to bathe after a sexual assault, please consider not if you want to have evidence collected, as some evidence might be lost.
+Even though it’s common to want to bathe after a sexual assault, please consider not to if you want to have evidence collected, as some evidence might be lost.
 If you have bathed, it’s still possible to collect evidence.

 Transportation: If you would like to get a medical forensic exam without consultation you can call 911 directly and tell the dispatcher that you want to report a sexual assault and would like to preserve evidence.
 The police can transport you to see a SANE nurse and a MESA advocate may be called to meet you at the hospital to provide information on resources and support.
 If during business hours OVA may be available to meet survivors at the hospital.
 If you do not want to contact the police you can go directly to Boulder Community Hospital and ask to see a SANE nurse.
 If you do not have transportation to the hospital students can go to Wardenburg and ask for a travel voucher.
 You can also take the Stampede or the Jump bus, using your CU RTD bus pass.
 Other transportation options to get to the hospital are taxi cab (303-777-7777) and/or a ride with a friend/support person.